Your business could power your neighborhood.

 Community Voices: “I look at this giant curbside bin that I almost never fill.
 There has to be a better way.”
 "I am a former elementary school teacher and 'food waste' immediately makes me think of the COPIOUS amounts of food wasted at schools."
 "I am very worried about the environment."
 "Thank you for working on this important issue" "There have been many changes locally...that have caused us to cut back until we figure out a new system that works for us."
 "We have a busy lifestyle and need to have a compost solution that is easy and convenient"

 People see the problems in current systems.
 When we heard from 100+ people in less than 24 hours about their current food waste habits and solutions, they were passionate about preventing food waste.
 In fact, most people had already tried to make changes.
-But without the right infrastructure, individuals fail.
+Without the right infrastructure, individuals fail.

 Add Your Voice